Versions (Master Data Services)

 You can create sequential or simultaneous versions of your model.

-Simultaneous versions.
-Create simultaneous versions of your model when you want to work on two or more versions of your data at once.
+You can create simultaneous versions of your model when you want to work on two or more versions of your data at once.
 This is useful when your company has reorganizations or mergers that coincide with the normal course of business and you want to determine how the new master data might fit into your existing structures.